5 Pro Tips on How to Keep Lapel Pins from Falling Off

 If you’re someone who loves to collect and wear pins, you know how frustrating it can be when they fall off.
 Not only can it be disappointing to lose a pin, but it can also be a hassle to constantly have to keep reattaching them.
 Fortunately, there are several ways to keep pins from falling off.
 In this article, we’ll explore some tips and tricks to help you keep your pins securely in place.

-2. Clean the Surface
+2. Clean The Surface

 Before attaching your pin, make sure the surface is clean and dry.
 Dirt, oils, and residue can prevent the pin back from adhering properly, causing the pin to fall off.
 Use a damp cloth to clean the surface and allow it to dry completely before attaching the pin.

-3. Use adhesive
+3. Use Adhesive

 If you’re wearing a pin on a fabric surface, such as a shirt or bag, you can use adhesive to help keep it in place.
 Double-sided tape or glue dots work well for this.
 Simply apply a small amount of adhesive to the back of the pin and press it onto the fabric.
 This will help keep the pin from moving around or falling off.